 You should repeat this process for weeks, months and years until you have a full repertoire of exercises to choose from depending on how much pain you are in.

 From these exercises you can create lists of exercises to do on low pain days, medium pain days and high pain days.

 When energy levels are low but you still want to do something perform less sets and reps and use less weight.
 On medium days do a little more and on high energy days you might want to push yourself a little more if it's appropriate.

-There are people out there like you and also people out there (and lots of them) who want to help and support you and I am proud to be one of those people.
+There are people out there like you and people out there who want to help and support you and I am proud to be one of those people.

 Thank you so much for your time.

 Chris is a Personal Trainer, Strength Coach, Writer and man of small stature and a massive metalhead with more than a decade in the industry.
 He trains everyone from beginners to high level athletes but beginners are his favourite.

 You can reach me through the email address email@example.com

 Thank you for reading!